Causes of Cirrhosis

-Endoscopy.
-Endoscopy may be used for patients newly diagnosed with mild-to-moderate cirrhosis in order to screen for esophageal varices.
-(These are enlarged veins in the esophagus that increase the risk for bleeding).
+Endoscopy: may be used to check for esophageal varices.
 In this test, a fiber-optic tube is inserted down the throat.
-The tube contains tiny cameras to view the inside of the esophagus, where varices are most likely to develop.
+The tube contains a tiny camera to view the inside of the esophagus, where varices are most likely to develop.

-Paracentesis.
-If ascites is present, paracentesis is performed to determine its cause.
+Paracentesis: is performed to determine the cause of ascites.
 This procedure involves using a thin needle to withdraw fluid from the abdomen.
-The fluid is tested for different factors to determine the cause of ascites:

-Tests for Liver Cancer.
-Some doctors recommend screening patients with cirrhosis every 6 months to check for the development of liver cancer (hepatocellular carcinoma).
-To do this, a doctor will use both a blood test to check for levels of alpha-fetoprotein and an imaging test (ultrasound, MRI, or CT scan).
+Tests for Liver Cancer: Your doctor may recommend you have regular screening tests to check for the development of liver cancer (hepatocellular carcinoma).
+These tests include a blood test to check for levels of alpha-fetoprotein and an imaging test (MRI, or CT scan).

 Treatment for cirrhosis depends on the cause of cirrhosis.
 In some cases, treatment of an underlying condition may help reverse early-stage cirrhosis.

-Chronic Hepatitis.
-Many types of antiviral drugs are used to treat chronic hepatitis B, including pegylated interferon, entecavir, and tenofovir.
-Treatment for chronic hepatitis C depends on the genotype.
-Patients with genotype 1 hepatitis C may receive triple combination therapy with pegylated interferon, ribavirin, and a protease inhibitor drug such as telaprevir or boceprevir.
-In 2013, the FDA approved simeprevir and sofosbuvir, two new oral treatments for hepatitis C. Successful treatment of hepatitis can sometimes lead to regression of cirrhosis.
+Chronic Hepatitis: Many types of antiviral drugs are used to treat chronic hepatitis B. Treatment for chronic hepatitis C depends on the genotype.
+Treatment options for hepatitis C are constantly evolving as new drugs are approved.
+Successful treatment of hepatitis can sometimes lead to regression of cirrhosis.

-Bile Duct Disorders.
-Ursodeoxycholic acid (Actigall, generic), also known as ursodiol or UDCA, is used for treating primary biliary cirrhosis but does not slow the progression.
-Itching is usually controlled with cholesterol drugs such as cholestyramine (Questran, generic) and colestipol (Colestid).
-Antibiotics for infections in the bile ducts and drugs that quiet the immune system (prednisone, azathioprine, cyclosporine, methotrexate) may also be used.
-Several surgical procedures may also be tried to open up the bile ducts.
+Bile Duct Disorders: Ursodeoxycholic acid (Actigall, generic), also known as ursodiol or UDCA, is used for treating primary biliary cirrhosis but does not slow the progression.
+Itching is usually controlled with drugs such as cholestyramine (Questran, generic) and colestipol (Colestid).
+Antibiotics for infections in the bile ducts and drugs that affect the immune system (prednisone, azathioprine, cyclosporine, and methotrexate) may also be used.
+Surgery may be needed to open up the bile ducts.

-First-line treatment of patients with ascites (fluid accumulation in the abdomen) involves:
+First-line treatment of people with ascites (fluid accumulation in the abdomen) involves:

-Treatment for Recurring or Refractory Ascites.
-Patients with ascites that does not respond to standard diuretics after a month (refractory ascites) may be treated with the drug midodrine (Orvaten, generic) to reduce ascetic fluid.
+Treatment for Recurring or Refractory Ascites: People with ascites that do not respond to diuretics (refractory ascites) may be treated with the drug midodrine (Orvaten, generic) to reduce ascetic fluid.
 If they do not respond to this drug treatment, they may require other procedures to reduce fluid:

-Patients with ascites who have high white blood cell counts should receive intravenous antibiotic therapy (usually cefotaxime) or oral antibiotic therapy with ofloxacin.
-Patients who have had an episode of spontaneous bacterial peritonitis are treated with long-term antibiotic therapy of norfloxacin (Noroxin) or trimethoprim/sulfamethoxazole (Bactrim, Septra, generic) to prevent further infection but doctors must also consider the risk for drug resistance.
+People with ascites who have high white blood cell counts should receive intravenous or oral antibiotic therapy.
+People who have had an episode of spontaneous bacterial peritonitis are usually treated with long-term antibiotic therapy to prevent further infection, but doctors must also consider the risk for drug resistance.

 Hepatorenal syndrome can occur in patients with ascites.
 This is a life-threatening condition in which kidney failure develops because of altered blood flow in the liver.
-Patients with hepatorenal syndrome are usually treated with intravenous infusion of albumin or with the drug pentoxifylline.
-Studies suggest that the vasoconstrictor drug terlipressin, given in combination with albumin, may be helpful for treating hepatorenal syndrome.
+People with hepatorenal syndrome are usually treated with intravenous infusion of albumin or with the drug pentoxifylline.

 The first step in managing encephalopathy (damage to the brain) is to treat any precipitating cause, such as:

 Diets rich in vegetables and fiber are also important.
-Patients who are critically ill may need intravenous or tube feedings.
 The laxative lactulose, given as a syrup or enema, is used to empty the bowels and to help improve mental status.
-The antibiotic neomycin may be added for patients who do not improve with lactulose alone.
-Rifaximin (Xifaxan) is another antibiotic used for treatment of hepatic encephalopathy.
+The antibiotic rifaxmin (Xifaxan) may be added for people who do not improve with lactulose alone.
 Sedatives and medications containing ammonium (such as certain antacids) should be avoided.

-Primary Prevention.
-Primary prevention means treating the varices (swollen or distended veins) before they have bled.
+Primary Prevention: Primary prevention means treating the varices before they have bled.
 Varices that are present in the esophagus, stomach, or intestines are always at risk of bleeding.
-Nonselective beta-blockers drugs, which are commonly used to treat high blood pressure, may be given to prevent bleeding.
-Propanolol (Inderal, generic) or nadolol (Corgard, generic) are the standard beta-blockers used for variceal prevention.
+Beta-blockers drugs, which are commonly used to treat high blood pressure, may be given to prevent bleeding.

-Patients with medium-to-large varices that have not bled may also be treated with a surgical procedure called endoscopic variceal ligation (EVL).
+People with medium-to-large varices that have not bled may be treated with a surgical procedure called endoscopic variceal ligation (EVL).
 EVL is also called band ligation.
-It involves inserting an endoscope or tube down through the esophagus.
-The equipment contains microcameras and tiny instruments.
+It involves inserting an endoscope down through the esophagus.
 Latex bands are wrapped around the bleeding varices to shut off the blood supply.

-Treatment.
-When varices located in the digestive tract begin to bleed (variceal hemorrhage), it is considered an emergency situation.
+Treatment: When varices located in the digestive tract begin to bleed (variceal hemorrhage), it is considered an emergency situation.
 The first step is to immediately achieve normal blood clotting (hemostasis) in order to stop the current bleeding episode.
-Patients almost always need blood transfusions.
+Blood transfusions are usually required.

-The primary treatment for variceal hemorrhage is drug therapy with a drug that tightens blood vessels (vasoconstrictor) such as ocreotide (Sandostatin, generic).
+The main treatment for variceal hemorrhage is a drug that tightens blood vessels (vasoconstrictor) such as ocreotide (Sandostatin, generic).
 Medical procedures to stop bleeding include endoscopic variceal ligation (described above).
 An alternative procedure is endoscopic sclerotherapy.
 In endoscopic sclerotherapy, the endoscopic tube is inserted through the mouth and a sclerosant (a solution that toughens the tissue around the variceal blood vessels) is injected to stop the bleeding.

 If these treatments do not control the bleeding, or bleeding recurs, a transjugular intrahepatic portosystemic shunt (TIPS) procedure is performed.
 (For more information on TIPS, see "Treatment of Ascites" above.)
-TIPS is not useful as the first choice for stopping an initial bleeding episode or for preventing rebleeding since it poses a high risk for encephalopathy.
+However, this procedure can increase the risk for encephalopathy.

 Another procedure, called balloon tamponade, may be used to temporarily control bleeding prior to the TIPS procedure.
 Balloon tamponade is performed only for bleeding that cannot be controlled by drugs or endoscopy.
 It involves inserting a tube through the nose and down through the esophagus until it reaches the upper part of the stomach.
 A balloon at the tube's end is inflated and positioned tightly against the esophageal wall.
 It is usually deflated in about 24 hours.
 Balloon tamponade poses a risk for serious complications, the most dangerous being rupture of the esophagus.

-Secondary Prevention.
-Patients who survive an episode of variceal bleeding need to be treated with drugs to prevent bleeding recurrence.
-Patients are prescribed either a combination of a nitrate drug (such as isosorbide, which is used to treat angina) and a nonselective beta-blocker (propanolol or nadolol) or a beta-blocker alone.
-Patients may also be given several sessions of endoscopic variceal ligation over the course of several months.
-The TIPS procedure may be recommended for patients who experience recurrent bleeding despite drug and endoscopic therapy.
+Secondary Prevention: People who survive an episode of variceal bleeding need to be treated with drugs to prevent bleeding recurrence.
+They are prescribed either a combination of a nitrate drug beta-blocker or a beta-blocker alone.
+Several sessions of endoscopic variceal ligation may also be performed over the course of several months.
+The TIPS procedure may be recommended if bleeding recurs despite drug and endoscopic therapy.
 Liver transplantation may also be an option.

-Patients hospitalized for cirrhosis are at high risk for septic shock.
 Septic shock is a life-threatening condition that occurs when severe bacterial infection causes extreme low blood pressure.
-It is very important that patients with cirrhosis and septic shock receive immediate and appropriate antibiotic treatment.
-A combination of broad-spectrum antibiotics is recommended.
+It is very important that people with cirrhosis and septic shock receive immediate and appropriate antibiotic treatment.

 Unfortunately, there are many more patients waiting for liver transplants than there are available organs.
-Patients may also want to consider living-donor liver transplantation.
-In living-donor transplantation, surgeons replace the patient’s diseased liver with a part of the liver taken from a donor.
-The donor’s liver regenerates to full size within a few weeks of surgery, and the recipient’s liver also regrows.
-This procedure produces excellent results for patients, but there are some risks for the donor.
+Living-donor liver transplantation is an option.
+In living-donor transplantation, surgeons replace the person's diseased liver with a part of the liver taken from a donor.
+The donor's liver regenerates to full size within a few weeks of surgery, and the recipient's liver also regrows.
+This procedure produces excellent results, but there are some risks for the donor.

-Transplantation surgery generally takes 4 - 12 hours to perform, and patients stay in the hospital for up to 3 weeks after the surgery.
-Most patients return to normal or near-normal activities 6 - 12 months following the transplant.
-For the rest of their lives, patients need to take immunosuppressive medication to prevent rejection.
+Transplantation surgery generally takes 4 to 12 hours to perform, and patients stay in the hospital for up to 3 weeks after the surgery.
+Most people return to normal or near-normal activities 6 to 12 months following the transplant.
+For the rest of their lives, they will need to take immunosuppressive medication to prevent rejection.